CampaignsNeverDie/cnd-remix-integration/README.md

 $ . .env.sh
 ```

+NOTE: for Windows users, there is a Powershell script you can use to achieve the same (`env.ps1.example`).

-You should now be able to run the application in development or deploy to Vercel for production.
+You should now be able to run the application in development or deploy to your desired target.
+See the official docs for your target deployment platform.
+[Remix Deployment](https://remix.run/docs/en/main/guides/deployment).

 ## License